cert-manager/infrastructure/README.md

 ### Netlify

-Used for deploying the cert-manager website.
-Configured both in the Netlify console and in the website repo.
+We have two Netlify sites, both on different accounts.

+`cert-manager.netlify.app` is the main Netlify site and is tied to a free-tier account.

+It is used to publish the website on <https://cert-manager.io>.
+It also creates a preview site for PRs that are opened for the `master` branch; the preview link can be seen in the GitHub checks at the bottom of the PR UI.
+It is configured through the Netlify console UI and also through the website repository (`_redirects` file).

-Access to the console is currently through credentials stored in Jetstack's 1Password.
+Access to the Netlify console UI for this account is currently only possible through credentials stored in Jetstack's 1Password.
 This will be migrated to include access for open-source contributors.

+`cert-manager-website.netlify.app` was created because we don't know how to configure the main site.
+The only purpose of this secondary account is to create a preview on PRs that are created on branches that aren't `master`.
+This is useful for being able to preview `release-next` PRs.

+As for the main account, the Netlify console UI for this account is currently only possible through credentials stored in Jetstack's 1Password.

 ### Algolia